datahoarder/leso_1033/README.md

 ## Data Journalism

 Here are some relevant news stories and projects:

 - [MuckRock • How we got the Pentagon to reveal what gear they gave cops](https://www.muckrock.com/news/archives/2014/dec/09/how-we-got-pentagon-reveal-what-gear-they-gave-cop/)
 - [The Pentagon Finally Details its Weapons-for-Cops Giveaway](https://www.themarshallproject.org/2014/12/03/the-pentagon-finally-details-its-weapons-for-cops-giveaway)
 - [Muckrock FOIA: Program 1033 transfers nationwide 2000 to 2014 ](https://www.muckrock.com/foi/united-states-of-america-10/1033-transfers-nationwide-2000-to-2014-12969/)
+- [Central Florida police acquire military surplus gear (clickorlando.com)](http://www.clickorlando.com/news/central-florida-police-acquire-military-surplus-gear/27414316) - Just so that you're aware, not all helicopters are equal.
+You should read this excellent local story to see how this dataset has a lot of ambiguous details.
 - [Mapping the Spread of the Military’s Surplus Gear - The New York Times](http://www.nytimes.com/interactive/2014/08/15/us/surplus-military-equipment-map.html?_r=1)
 - [MRAPs And Bayonets: What We Know About The Pentagon's 1033 Program : NPR (npr.org)](http://www.npr.org/2014/09/02/342494225/mraps-and-bayonets-what-we-know-about-the-pentagons-1033-program)
 - [A reusable data processing workflow - a guide by NPR Visuals on how it processed the 1033 data](http://blog.apps.npr.org/2014/09/02/reusable-data-processing.html)